hurricanemark/DailyCodingChallenge/README.md

 Sign up for an account at <a href>"https://dailycodingproblem.com"</a> to automatically receive  a daily coding problem in your mail box.

-This post contains continuous update of my solutions (code snippets).
+This repository contains continuous update of my solutions (code snippets).
 I try to keep it a consistent activity as a way to keep my mind entertained.

 ## Coding Practice
 Problem descriptions are here to require understanding before moving ahead!